Poas Volcano and Laguna Caliente

-Poás volcano is 2,708 m high stratovolcano – e.g. conical volcano made of material erupted by the volcano itself.
-Volcano is erupting diverse lavas – in this respect it is called basaltic-andesite volcano.
+Poas volcano is a 2,708 m high stratovolcano – e.g. conical volcano made of material erupted by the volcano itself.
+The volcano is erupting diverse lavas – in this respect, it is called a basaltic-andesite volcano.

-Poás volcano is one of the most popular tourist destinations in Costa Rica with well developed tourism infrastructure and preserved by the Poás Volcano National Park (area 6,500 ha).
-Tourists are attracted by the unusual diversity of landscape: here lush tropical forest is located next to a lifeless landscape created by acid fog.
+Poas volcano is one of the most popular tourist destinations in Costa Rica with a well-developed tourism infrastructure and preserved by the Poás Volcano National Park (area 6,500 ha).
+Tourists are attracted by the unusual diversity of landscape: here the lush tropical forest is located next to a lifeless landscape created by acid fog.

 Lower northern flank of Poás contains another volcano – Congo stratovolcano.

-Poás is very active – there are known 39 pronounced eruptions since 1828, when the observations started.
-Last large eruptions took place in 1952 – 1954.
-Some specialists consider that volcano is heading towards large eruption.
+Poás is very active – there are known 39 pronounced eruptions since 1828 when the observations started.
+The last large eruptions took place in 1952 – 1954.
+Some specialists consider that the volcano is heading towards a large eruption.
 But between the eruptions there is no calm either: almost continuously something interesting is happening here.

-In the southern part of the volcano is located Lake Botos – beautiful crater lake surrounded by impressive tropical cloud forest, located 870 m above the sea level.
-This is more ancient crater which last erupted some 7,500 years ago.
-For most part it behaves like a common lake but sometimes the water gets heated for several degrees by volcanic heat.
+In the southern part of the volcano is located Lake Botos – a beautiful crater lake surrounded by impressive tropical cloud forest, located 870 m above sea level.
+This is a more ancient crater that last erupted some 7,500 years ago.
+For the most part, it behaves like a common lake but sometimes the water gets heated for several degrees by volcanic heat.

-Hot Lagoon (Laguna Caliente in Spanish) is one of the most acidic natural lakes in the world. pH of this lake often is close to 0 (for example in 1993, 1994 and 2000) and no aquatic life has been found in it.
-No wonder – in comparison the car battery acid is a lot less acid – around 1 of pH.
+Hot Lagoon (Laguna Caliente in Spanish) is one of the most acidic natural lakes in the world.
+The pH of this lake often is close to 0 (for example in 1993, 1994, and 2000) and no aquatic life has been found in it.
+No wonder – in comparison, the car battery acid is a lot less acid – around 1 of pH.

-Bottom of the lake contains a layer of liquid sulphur.
+Bottom of the lake contains a layer of liquid sulfur.

 Lake is very variable – sometimes 40 – 50 m deep, but sometimes it disappears entirely.
-Diameter of the lake may reach 250 – 300 m.
+The diameter of the lake may reach 250 – 300 m.
 Temperature of brine in it sometimes is 22°C but sometimes it rises up to 94°C.

 Fascinating is the diversity of colors of the lake.
 It might be emerald green but some three hours later – grey-whitish.
-Sometimes rafts of brilliant, yellow sulphur are seen floating in the lake.
+Sometimes rafts of brilliant, yellow sulfur are seen floating in the lake.

 As if this is not spectacular enough – Laguna Caliente often experiences impressive phreatic and phreatomagmatic eruptions.
 This is caused by the magma reaching the water – extreme heat instantly turns the water and acid into explosive steam and the lake blows up like a giant geyser.

-Tourist booklets and Websites announce often that Laguna Caliente IS geyser.
-This is wrong – geysers are powered by somewhat different mechanism.
+Tourist booklets and Websites announce often that Laguna Caliente IS a geyser.
+This is wrong – geysers are powered by a somewhat different mechanism.

 Phreatic explosions in Laguna Caliente are very diverse.
-Thus on September 28, 1972 there was observed that the central part of the lake surged for some 2 metres and then fell back, causing large waves.
+Thus on September 28, 1972, there was observed that the central part of the lake surged for some 2 meters and then fell back, causing large waves.
 Lake color changed from turquoise to dark grey.
-In the middle of December 1977 a column of water and mud was ejected more than 1 km high and then fell down, covering large area around the summit of volcano.
-Rather often phreatic explosions throw up the acid water more than 200 – 300 metres high.
+In the middle of December 1977, a column of water and mud was ejected more than 1 km high and then fell down, covering a large area around the summit of the volcano.
+Rather often phreatic explosions throw up the acid water more than 200 – 300 meters high.

-In March – April 1989 the lake disappeared completely, leaving pools of bright yellow, bubbling sulphur.
-At the southern side of the lake formed chimneys of sulphur which were emitting gases, some with a sound of jet aircraft.
+In March – April 1989 the lake disappeared completely, leaving pools of bright yellow, bubbling sulfur.
+At the southern side of the lake formed chimneys of sulfur which were emitting gases, some with the sound of jet aircraft.

-In April 1990 in the site of the lake were noticed up to 10 m high fountains of pure liquid sulphur, also bluish sprays of sulphuric acid.
+Then, in April 1990 in the site of the lake was noticed up to 10 m high fountains of pure liquid sulfur, also bluish sprays of sulphuric acid.

-Five years later, in summer of 1995 the lake was back, sky blue, with comparatively low temperature and nearly clean water in it.
-It is noticed that every time, when the lake recedes, in the sites of geyser-like eruptions are formed yellow sulphur cones and chimneys with bubbling sulphur inside.
+Five years later, in the summer of 1995 the lake was back, sky blue, with comparatively low temperature and nearly clean water in it.
+It is noticed that every time, when the lake recedes, in the sites of geyser-like eruptions are formed yellow sulfur cones and chimneys with bubbling sulfur inside.

 A lake filled with acid is highly unusual – no wonder that there are unusual effects in the surroundings of it as well.
-One such effect is frequent acid rain and fog, eliminating the life in larger area around the lake.
-The acidity of rain is higher and more prononunced when the level of lake is lower – then more sulphur is blasted by fumaroles directly in the air.
-This shows that Laguna Caliente at high water is very efficient collector of magmatic gases.
+One such effect is frequent acid rain and fog, eliminating life in a larger area around the lake.
+The acidity of rain is higher and more pronounced when the level of the lake is lower – then more sulfur is blasted by fumaroles directly in the air.
+This shows that Laguna Caliente at high water is a very efficient collector of magmatic gases.

 Effects of the volcanic acid rain extend far beyond this scar.
-One of such effects is "stunted forest".
-Diverse plants grow in the fertile volcanic soil under the otherwise favourable climate – but they frequently get sprayed with volcanic acid.
-As a result the leaves of plants are burned and shoots damaged and trees and bushes grow crooked and undersized.
+One of such effects is “stunted forest”.
+Diverse plants grow in the fertile volcanic soil under the otherwise favorable climate – but they frequently get sprayed with volcanic acid.
+As a result, the leaves of plants are burned and shoots damaged and trees and bushes grow crooked and undersized.

 Unfortunately people living and working close to the volcano experience the effects of acid rain and fog too – and it may be far from pleasant.

-Acid rain has often damaged the crops and fruits in the vicinities of volcano.
-Due to the acid the farm equipment, cars and home untensils become rusty, roofs of the buildings are damaged.
+Acid rain has often damaged the crops and fruits in the vicinities of the volcano.
+Due to the acid the farm equipment, cars, and home utensils become rusty, roofs of the buildings are damaged.
 Often tourists have been rescued from the nature trails to avoid potential health problems due to acid fog – sometimes tourists have been running out of the fog coughing and with runny eyes.

 In April – October 1988 the acid rain consisted of small mud droplets covering everything in high density.
-Park guards experienced constant headaches, stomach problems and serious irritation of mucuous skin – happily there was no long term effect on their health.
+Park guards experienced constant headaches, stomach problems, and serious irritation of mucous skin – happily, there was no long-term effect on their health.
 Dead birds were seen.
 Visitors of the park experienced eye and respiratory irritation.

 Orchids and unique squirrel

 Acid rain has created a unique biotope southwest from the Laguna Caliente at the height of 2,500 – 2,600 m.
 This biotope is disturbed by the acid and this has led to much lower species diversity in this location.
 The trees here look like bonsai, are low, on some areas here totally are missing bromeliads which elsewhere are very common.
-Forest canopy here is not continous.
+The forest canopy here is not continuous.

-Exactly in this place is observed a very rare squirrel – Bangs’s mountain squirrel (Syntheosciurus brochus Bangs, 1902) – often indetified as a susbpecies – Syntheosciurus brochus poasensis.
-This animal is found on the mountain rain forests of three volcanos – two in Costa Rica and one in Panama.
-Here, on the summit of Poás volcano it is the most frequently seen animal.
+Exactly in this place is observed a very rare squirrel – Bangs’s mountain squirrel (Syntheosciurus brochus Bangs, 1902) – often identified as a subspecies – Syntheosciurus brochus poasensis.
+This animal is found in the mountain rain forest of three volcanos – two in Costa Rica and one in Panama.
+Here, on the summit of Poas volcano, it is the most frequently seen animal.

-In areas with less frequence of acid rain the plant diversity is considerably higher – the lower montane forest is very rich with orchids and bromeliads, tree ferns and the spectacular poor man parasol (Gunnera insignis Oerst.
+In areas with less frequency of acid rain the plant diversity is considerably higher – the lower montane forest is very rich with orchids and bromeliads, tree ferns, and the spectacular poor man parasol (Gunnera insignis Oerst.
 1857.)